 4.7 Are there any specific course requirements (e.g. placements, DBS checks)?
-[Delete if not appropriate]

 All trainees will need to undertake a minimum of 150 hours and of teaching an additional 100 placement hours throughout the duration of the course.
 All placements are subject to a satisfactory enhanced check for regulated activity with the Disclosure and Barring Service (DBS), formerly known as a Criminal Records Bureau check.